embeddedcontainers/examples-zephyr-posix/README.md

 ## Dev Container

-Uses the `arm` image and STM32 for this example.
+Uses the `POSIX` image and `native_sim` for this example.
 Once the Dev Container is loaded, open a terminal and run `west build -b native_sim app`.